 |

 Racemes arranged on the culm (axis) over a distance greater than the length of a raceme.
 Pedicels especially with many long hairs.
 Sessile spikelets 3 - 4.5 mm long { medium-size bunching grass, typically in disturbed sites and grassed verges.
-(See also couplet [116a]) [HAW - NAT] [?GUM - NAT] [FACU] Bothriochloa bladhii (Retz.)
+(See also couplet [116a]) [HAW - NAT] [FACU]; [?GUM - NAT] [FACU] Bothriochloa bladhii (Retz.)
 S. T. Blake

 |